kevinbullock89/databricks/README.md

   - Function is serialized and sent to executors
   - Row data is deserialized from Spark's native binary format to pass to the UDF, and the results are serialized back into Spark's native format
   - For Python UDFs, additional interprocess communication overhead between the executor and a Python interpreter running on each worker node
+  - In a Function type hints can be used to clarify the input and return types of the function.

 Define a function (on the driver) to get the first letter of a string from the email field.